lincolnnguyen18/weespeak/README.md

 - [X] User can login using Gmail
 - [X] User can logout
 - [ ] User can add friends
+- [ ] User can see friends' online/offline status
 - [ ] User can message a friend

 ### Plan